bbatsov/emacsredux/_posts/2013-11-12-a-crazy-productivity-boost-remap-return-to-control.markdown

 **Update:** In 2017 I've published [a small update]({% post_url 2017-12-31-a-crazy-productivity-boost-remapping-return-to-control-2017-edition %}) on this topic.

+I also wrote a couple of articles about the Linux setup - [one based on xcape]({% post_url 2016-01-30-remap-return-to-control-in-gnu-slash-linux %}) and [another one based on dual-function-keys]({% post_url 2020-07-05-remap-enter-to-control-in-gnu-linux-2020-edition %}).

 [^1]: If you are lucky enough to have two of them.
 Damn you Apple laptops!
 [^2]: Like your truly.